Probability Distribution of Hypervolume Improvement in Bi-objective Bayesian Optimization: Preliminaries

-Several concepts of generalizing the expected improvement used in single objective Bayesian optimization are proposed in the relevant literature.
-An attempt to provide a comprehensive overview of earlier proposals was made in~\cite{wagner2010expected}.
-The main directions are the use of the hypervolume indicator, as discussed in this paper, and the use of single objective scalarization functions.
-Noteworthy is the approach suggested by Keane~\cite{keane2006statistical}, where the center of gravity of the predictive probability distribution restricted to the non-dominated subspace is computed using similar probability distributions as discussed in this paper but not considering the hypervolume indicator.
-The survey by Wagner et al.~\cite{wagner2010expected} revealed that hypervolume indicator based improvements have some favorable properties upon other proposals in terms of monotonicity properties, in the sense that larger expected value vectors, as well as larger variance vectors are rewarded, supporting exploitation and, respectively, exploration in infill criteria of Bayesian optimization.

-\paragraph{Hypervolume Improvement} Being a well-studied performance indicator for MOPs, the hypervolume (HV) indicator of a set $\Y\subseteq \R^m$ is defined as the Lebesgue measure $\lambda_m$ of the set that is dominated by $\Y$ and restricted by a reference point $\refp\in\R^m$ (see Fig.~\ref{fig:2dhv} for an illustration), i.e., $\hv(\Y,\refp)=\lambda_m(\cup_{\BF{y}\in \Y}[\BF{y}, \refp]).$ The hypervolume indicator is often taken as a performance metric for comparing the empirical performance of MOAs~\cite{ZitzlerTLFF03} or used in the indicator-based optimization algorithms~\cite{BeumeNE07}.
-The contribution of a single objective vector $\mathbf{y}$ to $\Y$ can be quantified by the well-known \emph{hypervolume improvement} (HVI):
+\paragraph{Hypervolume Improvement} The hypervolume (HV) indicator of a set $\pfa\subseteq \R^m$ is defined as the Lebesgue measure $\lambda$ of the set that is dominated by $\pfa$ and bounded from above by a reference point $\refp\in\R^m$, i.e., $\hv(\pfa,\refp)=\lambda(\{\BF{y}\in\R^m \colon \BF{y} \prec \refp \wedge \exists\BF{p}\in\pfa, \BF{p}\prec\BF{y}\})$.
+The hypervolume indicator is often taken as a performance metric for comparing the empirical performance for multi-objective optimization algorithms~\cite{ZitzlerTLFF03} or used in the indicator-based optimization algorithms~\cite{BeumeNE07}.
+In Bayesian optimization, the set $\pfa$ is typically the approximation set - the non-dominated subset of the data $\mathcal{D}$.
+The contribution of a single objective vector $\mathbf{y}$ to $\pfa$ can be quantified by the well-known \emph{hypervolume improvement} (HVI):

-which serves as the base for various acquisition functions in the multi-objective Bayesian optimization algorithms.
-Note that the ``plus'' superscript on $\Delta^{+}$ is to indicate its co-domain is non-negative, which helps distinguish itself from its generalization - ``negative hypervolume improvement'' (see Sec.~\ref{sec:hvi-distribution}).
-HVI has been playing a dominant role in generalizing the acquisition function for MOPs.
-We briefly recap some widely-used multi-objective acquisition functions.